Sonar-Demos/cpp-demo/README.md

 ![An issue report with an execution flow](img/single-flow-issue.png)

-### 🎋 A vulnerability with an execution flow as well as data flows highlighted.
+### 🎋 A vulnerability with an execution flow as well as highlighted data flows.

 Some particularly deep bugs and vulnerabilities require more context to understand.
 Sonar provides this context by offering the data flows for values relevant to an issue.